anjalii-s/AI-Data-Insights-Engine/README.md

-# 📊 AI Data Analyst & Executive Insights Engine
+# 📊 AI Business Intelligence & Executive Reporting Engine

-An AI-powered Business Intelligence application that transforms raw CSV datasets into executive-level business reports using Large Language Models (LLMs).
+An AI-powered Business Intelligence application that transforms raw CSV datasets into executive-level reports using **Groq's Llama 3.3 70B** Large Language Model.

-Built with **Python**, **Streamlit**, **Google Gemini**, and **Groq Llama**, this project enables users to upload any business dataset and receive strategic insights suitable for business executives, managers, and decision-makers.
+Built with **Python, Streamlit, Pandas, and the Groq API**, this project enables users to upload any CSV dataset and receive strategic business insights within seconds.

 ---

 ## 🚀 Project Overview

-During my Master's in **Data Analytics & Artificial Intelligence**, I worked extensively with data preprocessing, machine learning, visualization, and business analytics.
+After completing my **Master's in Data Analytics & Artificial Intelligence**, I wanted to continue practicing and strengthening the skills I developed during my studies.

-To reinforce those skills after graduation and continue practicing real-world AI applications, I developed this project as a personal learning exercise.
+This project was created as part of my continuous learning journey.
+It combines data analysis, business intelligence, prompt engineering, and Large Language Models to generate executive-level reports from structured datasets.

-Instead of producing only charts and statistics, the application converts structured business data into meaningful executive insights using modern Large Language Models.
+Rather than simply displaying statistics, the application interprets data from a business perspective, helping decision-makers quickly understand trends, risks, opportunities, and recommended actions.

 ---